arjun-com/hash-suite/README.md

 ## Planned TODOs

--   [ ] Make a seperate file for each desc of hashes.
+-   [ ] Make a seperate file for desc of each hash.
--   [ ] Add more hashing algorithms.
+-   [ ] Add more hashes.
--   [ ] Add seperate input for salt.
+-   [ ] Add options for salts.
 -   [ ] Allow multiple input prompts at once.

 ## Important Note